-When January 13- 16, 2017 (Friday - Monday)
+VVIINILIN When January 16- 19, 2015 (Friday - Monday) Be Prepared.

-Be Prepared.
 There is no rain/snow date for camp.
 All units should prepare for foul weather.

-What Experience cold weather camping, Advancement, Training and Fun Opportunities

-Where Pipsico Scout Reservation

-57 Pipsico Road

-Spring Grove, VA 23881

-Contact Evan Sommerfeld

-Camp Director

-757-497-2688 ext.
-212

-Email: esommerf@bsamail.org

-Wes Parker

-VP of Camping Operations

-Email: wparker@pipsicobsa.com

-Register Tidewater Council Service Center

-1032 Heatherwood Drive Virginia Beach, VA.
-23455

-Cost \$75 per Scout, \$40 per adult If paid in full by December 31, 2016

-\$90 per Scout, \$55 per adult If paid in full after December 31, 2016

-NO REGISTRATIONS WILL BE ACCEPTED AFTER JANUARY 7, 2017
+What Experience cold weather camping, Advancement, Training and Fun Opportunities Where Pipsico Scout Reservation 57 Pipsico Road Spring Grove, VA 23881 Contact Evan Sommerfeld Camp Director 757-497-2688 ext.
+212 Email: esommerf@bsamail.org Wes Parker VP of Camping Operations 757-635-2696 Email: wparker@pipsicobsa.com Register Tidewater Council Service Center 1032 Heatherwood Drive Virginia Beach, VA.
+23455 Cost \$75 per Scout, \$40 per adult If paid in full by January 3, 2015 \$90 per Scout, \$55 per adult If paid in full after January 3, 2015 NO REGISTRATIONS WILL BE ACCEPTED AFTER JANUARY 10, 2015 THFRF V VILL BE NO ON-SITE REGISTRATION ALL PARTICIPANTS ARE TO REGISTER THRU

 THERE WILL BE NO ON-SITE REGISTRATION.
-ALL PARTICIPANTS ARE TO REGISTER THRU of pre-paid Winter Camp fees will be made by check from the Scout Service Center following Winter Camp only in the case of documented illness or family emergency.
-No Refunds can be given if the Council is notified after January 7, 2017 as pre-paid expenses will already have been incurred.
+ALL PARTICIPANTS ARE TO REGISTER THRU THE TIDEWATER COUNCIL SERVICE CENTER.

+Refunds Troops must notify the Scout Office before camp begins if a Scout will not be attending.
+Refunds of prepaid Winter Camp fees will be made by check from the Scout Service Center following Winter Camp only in the case of documented illness or family emergency.
+No Refunds can be given if the Council is notified after January 10, 2015 as pre-paid expenses will already have been incurred.
 No refunds for partial attendance will be granted.